23 Best Breeds of Rabbit Price in India

 Holland Lops dials up the cuteness factor too high.
 Small and lop-eared, looking at them usually makes people’s hearts melt.
 It’s one of the most popular breeds in the United States.

 The Holland Lop weighs no more than 4 pounds and has average length, rollback fur, and distinctive lop ears.
-The standard of perfection for the breed calls for Holland Lops to have a compact body type that is short, massive, and thickset.
+The standard of perfection for the breed calls for Holland Lops to have a compact, short, massive, and thick body type.
 It also specifies the ideal for the head, ears, fur, and other characteristics.

 Holland Lop